10 Reasons why it’s important to understand your customers

-Opinion ·To build a thriving business, you must put time, attention, and effort into improving customer experience.
+To build a thriving business, you must put time, attention, and effort into improving customer experience.
 Customers are the heart of a business; when satisfied with your products and service, they stay back and may bring in new customers.

-Putting yourself in their place.
+• Putting yourself in their place.

-Using Customer Relationship Management (CRM) tools.
+• Using Customer Relationship Management (CRM) tools.

-Ask for feedback and what they think about you.
+• Ask for feedback and what they think about you.

-The importance of understanding your customers
+The importance of knowing your customers

 You don't need anyone to describe how important customers are for a business.
 When there is no customer, there is no business.
 Knowing them and gaining insights into their needs is the best way to retain your existing customers while acquiring new ones.

 Customer needs can be either physical or psychological.
 Physical demands are easy to detect, and brands can quickly develop solutions, but understanding psychological needs are complicated.
 It plays an influential role in the decision-making process of a customer.
-For example, if a customer is hungry, it is their physical need, but what type of food will fulfill their cravings is a psychological need.

 Knowing your customers means:

-Knowing the market
+• Knowing the market

 More than half of businesses fail in the first five years because the US Bureau of Labor Statistics calls them "No market need."
 It is, therefore, necessary for a business to understand the market needs and produce goods or services that meet them.
-Entrepreneurs call this Product-Market Fit, requiring Value Proposition Canvas with Value maps and Customer Profiles at the center.
-Therefore, understanding your customers is essential to detect how much you provide for the current market need.

-Adapting to the changing needs
+• Adapting to the changing needs

 Customer demands keep changing, and keeping up with the trends is a hurdle for businesses of any size.
 To keep track of these changes, you must survey customers and understand their differences in behavior and preferences.

 Previously, there were only a handful of channels to communicate with customers, but today we have multiple channels to connect.
-This made brands put effort into understanding customer habits and knowing the places where they can connect with them and spread out messages.
+This made brands put effort into understanding customer needs and knowing the places where they can connect with them and spread out messages.

-How to communicate
+• How to communicate

 To communicate with customers, you need to understand their language, interests, gender, age, demographics, etc. When brands know their customers, they can incite customers' interest, stimulate desires and mobilize in making a favorable decision.

-Building strong relationships
+• Building strong relationships

 Customer needs vary depending on the product and service types you produce.
 Here are a few general customer needs listed below: